 "This is," L said softly, "unfamiliar territory."
 He brought a hand to his forehead, holding it briefly there before running it through his messy ebony locks.
 His hand fell back to its familiar position on his knee, his hair now even more wild-looking than before.
 "Kira, an apparently psychic killer, is strange enough, but now this..."

 Suddenly, L leaned forward again in his usual hunch, his eyes alight with inspiration.
 Matsuda stiffened, half-expecting the detective to simply request that he get him some coffee.
-Instead, he surprised him by quickly spinning round in his chair to face the rest of the team.
+Instead, he surprised him by quickly spinning around in his chair to face the rest of the team.

 "Watari," he said firmly, "please contact V." L turned back to face the team as Watari busily typed something into one of the computers.